 In August 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2020-06 "Debt with Conversion and Other Options (Topic 470) and Derivatives and Hedging-Contracts in Entity's Own Equity (Topic 815).
 The amendments in ASU 2020-06 are intended to simplify the accounting for certain financial instruments with characteristics of liabilities and equity by eliminating certain accounting models in Subtopic 470-20, for convertible debt instruments.
 Under the amendments in this update, the embedded conversion features no longer are separated from the host contract for convertible instruments with conversion features that are not required to be accounted for as derivatives under Topic 815, Derivatives and Hedging, or that do not result in substantial premiums accounted for as paid-on capital.
 A convertible debt instrument will be accounted for as a single liability measured at its amortized cost and convertible preferred stock will be accounted for as a single equity instrument measured at its historical cost, as long as no other features require bifurcation and recognition as derivatives.
 By removing the separation models, the interest rate of convertible debt instruments typically will be closer to the coupon interest rate when applying the guidance in Topic 835, Interest.
 These amendments to the derivatives scope exception for contracts in an entity's own equity change the population of contracts that are recognized as assets or liabilities.
-For a freestanding instrument, an entity should record it in equity if the instrument qualifies for the derivatives scope exception under the amendments.
-For an embedded feature, if the feature qualifies for the derivatives scope exception under the amendments, an entity should no longer separate the feature and account for it individually.
+For a freestanding instrument, an entity should record it in equity if the instrument qualifies for the derivatives scope exception under the amendments, an entity should no longer separate the feature and account for it individually.
 The Company adopted ASU 2020-06 upon issuance did not have a material impact on the Company's consolidated financial statements.